4 Reasons for Renal Patients to Follow a Plant-Based Diet

 But what should your diet look like when you have renal disease?
 There’s more than one way to design a Renal-Friendly diet, but research shows that following a plant-based diet makes sense for four reasons.

-If you have renal disease, a plant-based diet can help:
+If you have kidney disease, a plant-based diet can help:

 - Slow the progression of kidney failure